Beatrice Muller: Living full-time on Queen Elizabeth 2

 Muller ate meals at a table seating two people in the Mauretania restaurant, which the Tampa Bay Times called the ship's "least-plush dining experience".
 The ship's doctor, captain, and hotel director frequently proposed that she join them as a guest during dinner.
 Crew members called her Bea, and she remembered all of their names.
 To occupy her time on the ship, she danced until 11:30 pm with "gentlemen hosts" in the Queen's Room, the ship's ballroom.
 After breaking her hip in April 2003, Muller underwent a hip replacement in the United States in 2004, leading her to avoid dance styles that put more exertion on her hip.
 She read books in her cabin, citing the Harry Potter book series as a favorite.
 Muller played bridge for two to three hours daily, toured the ship, read books in the library, and went to shows and talks.
 She read The New York Times in the morning and contributed to her diary.

 From the ship, Muller stayed connected with people and news ashore.
 She used email for communicating with her acquaintances and watched television and read newspapers to stay abreast of what had happened in the United States.
 For voting in the 2000 United States presidential election, she was sent an absentee ballot.
-When she was worried about cost-cutting measures such as fewer staff and food quality, she sent "letters of concern" to Micky Arison, who owned the cruise line; the letters received replies.
+When she was worried about cost-cutting measures such as fewer staff and food quality, she sent "letters of concern" to Micky Arison, chairman of Carnival Corporation, parent company of Cunard Line; the letters received replies.
 She met celebrities on the ship including Bill Cosby, Vic Damone, and Marvin Hamlisch.
 Around 2000, she met Nelson Mandela, who traveled on the ship when it went from Southampton to Cape Town.
 Regarding the downsides of being on the ship, she said in a 2001 interview that she longed for her flower garden when on board and could feel isolated, stating, "I feel close to two or three people, but not as close as if we were lifelong friends."
 She really enjoyed when her children or passengers she had met before came on board.
 When it was Thanksgiving, her family joined her on the ship.
 She would eat lunch with two friends based in New York every time it docked at Manhattan Cruise Terminal's Pier 90.
 Security measures implemented after the September 11 attacks barred her from having friends on board as guests for tea or lunch when the ship stopped at ports.
 The ship was placed in dry dock, typically in Germany, at two-year intervals.
 Whenever this happened, she stayed with her older son in Middlesex, New Jersey.
 Her sons oversaw her financial affairs.